pgrok/pgrok/README.md

 In addition to traditional request forwarding to a single address, `pgrok` can be configured to have dynamic forward rules.

-For example, if your local frontend is running at `http://localhost:3000` but some gRPC endpoints need talk to the backend directly at `http://localhost:8080`:
+For example, if your local frontend is running at `http://localhost:3000` but some gRPC endpoints need to talk to the backend directly at `http://localhost:8080`:

 ```yaml
 dynamic_forwards: |